OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 ### Time signature `<time>`, `[time]`

 > **On reading time in music:**<br>
 > Time signature consist of two numbers on top of each other (`C` means `4/4` and `crossed C` means `2/2`).
-The top number states the number *beats* per mesure, the bottom one states the type of the *beat*. `/2` means one beat is one half note, `/4` means one beat is one quarter note.
+The top number states the number of *beats* per mesure, the bottom one states the type of the *beat*. `/2` means one beat is one half note, `/4` means one beat is one quarter note.
 The tempo (e.g. `tempo: 140`) means the number of *beats* per minute.
 The `<divisions>` MusicXML states the number of time units per *quarter note* (not the *beat*!) - a quarter note may be half a beat in a `2/2` meter.
 Because of this, whole notes do not fit into less-than whole measures (e.g. `3/4` is filled by a dotted half note, or three quarter notes).
 Measure rests are an exception!
 They look like whole restst, but if they are alone in the measure, they are used even if the measure is less-than-whole.
 This is the only exception and MusicXML encodes them with a special attribute.

 When analyzing the OpenScore Lieder corpus, we find these time signatures being used: